01 of 07

 Trek the African Bush Like Sir Samuel and Lady Florence Baker

 Instrumental to exploring the African interior during the 1860's and 70's, Sir Samuel Baker, and his wife Lady Florence, mapped sections of the continent that had previously been unknown to Europeans.
-The Bakers were amongst the first to reach Lake Albert for example, as they searched for the elusive source waters of the might Nile River.
-Today, there is a 500 mile (805 km) long trekking route named for the explorer and his wife, which runs through South Sudan and Uganda, starting in Gondokoro and running to Baker's View, a point overlooking the lake.
+The Bakers were amongst the first to reach Lake Albert for example, as they searched for the elusive source of the mighty Nile River.
+Today, there is a 500 mile (805 km) long trekking route named for the explorer and his wife, which runs through South Sudan and Uganda, starting in Gondokoro and running to Baker's View, a point overlooking the lake itself.
 The sections in South Sudan remain dangerous to outsiders due to an ongoing civil war and political unrest there, but the Ugandan sections of the trail are open and safe to hike, welcoming adventurous independent trekkers looking for a truly unique adventure.Continue to 6 of 7 below.

 06 of 07

 Raft the Grand Canyon Like John Wesley Powell

 In 1869, John Wesley Powell went on a three-month expedition down the length of the Colorado River, which at that time had yet to be explored.
 He and his team discovered dangerous rapids, hostile Native Americans, and landscapes that were incredibly breathtaking.
 Amongst them were the Grand Canyon, which remains an breathtaking draw for travelers to this day.
 If you want to see the Grand Canyon the same way that Powell and his men did, you'll need to raft its length and experience its turbulent waters first hand.
 OARS offers a variety of rafting trips through the national park, including an 18-day journey that takes you through the heart of this amazing place.Continue to 7 of 7 below.

 Conquer Europe Like Hannibal